About the OGQ

 Content and structure

-The OGQ consists of 30 activities (items), divided into areas of activity:
+The OGQ consists of 30 activities (items) linked to ICF codes and divided into areas of activity:

 - Leisure activities

 - Work or work-related activities.